What is the

 What is it like being a part of the VIP?

-The VIP is not just a co-working space.
+The VIP is not just access to a coworking space.
 It is a community where the diverse skills and backgrounds of the students, mentors, and staff are leveraged.
 We work hard to encourage collaboration and establish community, and the sharing of experiences amongst student teams.

 But don’t take our word for it.
 Just a sample of recent feedback: